pibara/physicalquantity/README.md

 A simple library for working with physical quantities.
-Implements basic dimensional decomposition of physical quantities and provides basic operations (adition, subtraction, multiplication, division, comparison) for working with these quantities.
+Implements basic dimensional decomposition of physical quantities and provides basic operations (addition, subtraction, multiplication, division, comparison) for working with these quantities.

 Support for non-SI units is available but most operations will result in